drjekyllthemes/themes/README.md

   license:      MIT
 ```

+### Step 2 - Add a 250 x 200 thumbnail (screenshot preview pic) in the thumbnails folder

-* Make a 250 x 200 thumbnail and drop it in the thumbnails folder.
+Make a 250 x 200 thumbnail and drop it in the thumbnails folder.
 Example: `thumbnails/shiori.png` (250 x 200 px)

 ![](thumbnails/shiori.png)

 Note: Do NOT forget to list its filename in the `themes.yml` entry.

-* Check that everything is ok, then open up a pull request.
+Check that everything is ok, then open up a pull request.
-* Thanks!
+That's it.
+Thanks!

+---

 ## Tips & Tricks